Oh how I love the 7 minute DIY zipper bag! So many awesome things:

 Lay your zipper face up on your table.
 Next, lay one of the outer bag pieces on the zipper right sides together so that the top long edge of the fabric matches the long edge of the zipper.

-Flip your fabric/zipper over and match the wrong side of 1 lining piece to the wrong side of the zipper.
+Flip your fabric/zipper over and match the right side of 1 lining piece to the wrong side of the zipper.
 The edges of the outer fabric and the lining should be matching, with the zipper sandwiched between the fabric pieces.

 Sew the zipper to the fabric

 Your goal is to keep all of the edges even as you sew.
 Use your hands to pinch everything together.
 This is a really short seam, so you shouldn’t need pins.
 And yes, you really can sew without pins!

 When you get to the zipper stop, lift the presser foot and your needle, and move the fabric just out of the way.
 Pull on the slider to move it out of the way of the zipper foot.
 Then, put your needle back down where you stopped and finish stitching to the end of the fabric.